Panoptic-IT-Solutions/netbird-selfhosted-deployer/PACKAGE_COMPLETE.md

 The NetBird Self-Hosted Deployer v2.2.0 package is fully prepared for public release.
 All core functionality has been implemented, tested, and documented.
 The package addresses the critical OAuth and nginx configuration issues that affect standard NetBird deployments, providing a robust, secure, and user-friendly solution for self-hosted NetBird infrastructure.

 ### Key Achievements
-- ✅ Solved critical Azure AD OAuth authentication issues
+- ✅ Solved critical Azure AD OAuth authentication issues for all platforms
 - ✅ Fixed nginx SPA routing problems
+- ✅ Implemented universal client support (web, desktop, mobile, CLI)
 - ✅ Provided comprehensive automation and security
 - ✅ Created extensive documentation and support materials
 - ✅ Established sustainable open-source project structure
+- ✅ Enhanced platform-specific configuration guidance

 ### Ready for GitHub Release
 The package is ready to be published to the GitHub repository under: